the-advoid/ad-void/README.md

 <br>
 <br>

-> If you are new to ad-blocking, make sure to read the [QUICKSTART](https://github.com/igorskyflyer/ad-void/blob/main/QUICKSTART.md) first. 😉
+<blockquote align="center">If you are new to ad-blocking, make sure to read the <a href="https://github.com/igorskyflyer/ad-void/blob/main/QUICKSTART.md" target="_blank">QUICKSTART</a> first. 😉</blockquote>

 <br>
 <br>